enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 **Compiler Engine:**  The Compiler Engine is responsible for generating customized firmware binaries based on user-defined configurations.
 It exposes a REST interface through which requests can specify the target hardware and desired configuration parameters.
 Upon receiving a request, the service accesses the BFH GitLab repository to clone the relevant source code and compiles it accordingly.
 To ensure that the system remains clean and resource-efficient, an auxiliary container periodically deletes old build artifacts, preventing the accumulation of unused files and preserving disk space.
 This setup allows for flexible, automated firmware generation while keeping the system maintainable over time.

 **MQTT Broker:**  The system includes a local MQTT broker based on Eclipse Mosquitto, a lightweight and widely adopted open-source broker that is well-suited for containerized environments.
 To meet the project’s specific requirements, a custom Docker image was created, extending the official one.
-This custom image allows dynamic credential configuration at runtime through environment variables – a limitation in the official image that was addressed by the project team.
+This custom image allows dynamic credential configuration at runtime through environment variables – a limitation in the official image that was addressed by the team.
 The broker itself is configured to mirror the credentials and topic structure of the MQTT interface provided by The Things Network, enabling seamless integration with TTN’s uplink messages.

-Using a local MQTT broker in addition to the external TTN broker follows a widely recommended best practice in IoT system design.
+Using a local MQTT broker in addition to the external TTN broker follows recommended best practice in IoT system design.
 It acts as a unified internal entry point for all MQTT clients and services, allowing them to subscribe to sensor data without depending directly on external infrastructure.
 This architectural decision also prepares the system for integration with alternative LoRaWAN providers.
 For example, providers like Swisscom LPN offer data delivery exclusively via Webhooks rather than MQTT.
 In such cases, an internal transformation service could receive the Webhook data and publish it to the local broker in the same format as TTN messages.
 This way, the rest of the system remains unchanged and continues to interact solely with the local MQTT broker, ensuring consistency and reducing integration complexity.

 **Timeseries Parser:**  The Timeseries Parser is a passive service that subscribes to the local MQTT broker and listens for incoming sensor data.
 Upon receiving a message, it fetches the current protobuf file descriptor from the triplestore, which contains all defined message schemas in a single binary file.
 Based on the originating sensor node, the parser selects the correct message type from within the descriptor and decodes the binary payload accordingly.
 The extracted data is then written to two targets: InfluxDB for efficient time-series storage and the triplestore using the SOSA ontology to semantically represent the observations.
 The service does not expose a public API and reacts exclusively to incoming MQTT messages, making it an isolated but essential component for real-time data processing.